Baseball Hall gets no new members; Schilling 16 votes shy

 NEW YORK (AP) — The baseball Hall of Fame won’t have any new players in the class of 2021 after voters decided no one had the merits — on-the-field or off — for enshrinement in Cooperstown on this year’s ballot.

-Curt Schilling, Barry Bonds and Roger Clemens were among the closest in voting by members of the Baseball Writers’ Association of America released Tuesday, and the trio will have one more chance at election next year.
+Curt Schilling, Barry Bonds and Roger Clemens were the closest in voting by members of the Baseball Writers’ Association of America released Tuesday, and the trio will have one more chance at election next year.
 It’s the first time the BBWAA didn’t choose anyone since 2013.

-Schilling, a right-handed ace who won three World Series, finished 16 votes short of the 75% threshold necessary for enshrinement after coming up 20 votes shy last year.
-His on-field accomplishments face little dispute, but Schilling has ostracized himself in retirement by directing hateful remarks toward Muslims, transgender people, journalists and others.
+Schilling, a right-handed ace who won three World Series titles, finished 16 votes short of the 75% threshold necessary for enshrinement.
+He got 71.1% percent this time after coming up 20 votes shy at 70% last year.

+Schilling’s on-field accomplishments face little dispute, but he has ostracized himself in retirement by directing hateful remarks toward Muslims, transgender people, journalists and others.

 “It’s all right, the game doesn’t owe me anything,” Schilling said during a live video stream on his Twitter account.
+He later wrote on Facebook that he has asked the Hall of Fame to remove his name from the ballot.

-Bonds (61.8%) and Clemens (61.6%) joined Schilling in falling short on their ninth tries on the ballot.
+Bonds (61.8%) and Clemens (61.6%) joined Schilling in falling short on their ninth tries.
 Both face strong PED suspicions, but Bonds has also been accused of domestic violence and Clemens of maintaining a decade-long relationship with a singer who was 15 when they met.

 Schilling, Clemens and Bonds will be joined on next year’s ballot by sluggers Alex Rodriguez and David Ortiz.
 Rodriguez was suspended for all of the 2014 season for violating MLB’s PED policy and collective bargaining agreement, and Ortiz’s name allegedly appeared on a list of players who tested positive in 2003.